 Fencing for Your Goats

 Fencing can be a little frustrating to the novice farmer, but with a little research and practice, you will be running miles of fence in no time.
 There are too many choices and methods of fencing to cover here, but I can provide a few tips specifically for goats:

 - Make your fence extra sturdy.
-Goats love nothing more than ram, jump on, and rub their sides against the fence, if it is not strong enough they will not stop until they knock it down.
+Goats love nothing more than ram, jump on, and rub their sides against the fence, and if it is not strong enough, they will not stop until they knock it down.

 - Use locking gates with extra safety clips.
 Goats are notorious escape artists.
-I have personally had countless latched gates be opened by a smart goat.
+I have personally had countless latched gates opened by smart goats.
 Open gates tend to let the entire herd out!

 - Check your pastures for toxic plants.
-When you build your new fence, be sure to check and remove any plants that might be poisonous to your herd, a list of toxic plants can be found at the link below.
+When you build your new fence, be sure to check and remove any plants that might be poisonous to your herd.
+Lists of toxic plants can be found online.

 Feeding Your Goats Properly

 Feeding goats properly is as easy as providing a balanced goat feed daily.
 A nutritionally appropriate goat feed can be found at your local feed and grain store.
 Use a feed trough to spread the feed out for proper distribution.
 Your trough should have enough space for the entire herd; otherwise, only the most dominate goats will be able to eat.
 While the addition of forage can certainly enhance a goat's diet, a proper goat feed is really all that is necessary.